Arnav710/cse150a/README.md

 and does not take into account any form of semantic meaning.
 Using Perplexity we switched over to a new evalutation function that uses Hugging Face's sentence_transformers library to convert the sentences into vectors and then uses the cosine similarity metric to assess similarity.
+2. Used Perplexity to come up with the idea of how Naive Bayes can be adapted for this task by converting sentences into vectors using term frequency inverse document frequency (TF-IDF)